Australian National Centre for the Public Awareness of Science

-The Centre for the Public Awareness of Science is part of the Australian National University.
+The Australian National Centre for the Public Awareness of Science (commonly shortened to CPAS) is part of the Australian National University.
 In March 2000 it became an accredited Centre for the Australian National Commission for UNESCO.
+In 2016, CPAS was the first university not based in the United States to partner with the Alan Alda Center for Communicating Science.

 Work of the Centre

 As a UNESCO Centre, CPAS engages with science communication and communicators in the Pacific region and beyond.
 In partnership with the UNESCO Pacific Office in Apia, Samoa, CPAS has focused on science teaching training and communication in Pacific nations.
 As well as running a science journalism workshop for Pacific Island journalists in 2001, CPAS followed up in the same year with a science teacher workshop and the first Pacific Science Communication Forum.
 The UNESCO office in Jakarta invited CPAS to join a mission to Cambodia to conduct a survey to identify and assess the needs of the country with respect to science education in schools and universities.
 Other activities include joining with UNESCO (Apia) to help in its aims to raise social participation in science in and around the Pacific.

-CPAS also established, as a pilot project, the Register of Pacific Scientists, an online database for those involved with Pacific Science to record their details and/or search for other people with similar or complementary interests.

 Other activities of CPAS include the presentation of workshops for secondary school science teachers and others in Fiji, India, Sri Lanka, Thailand, Japan and New Zealand.
 A joint teaching program is being developed with the National University of Singapore.
 In South Africa, CPAS helped to develop a touring hands-on science exhibition and has been invited to work in and with various South African science centres.

 Teaching, Outreach and Research

-With a flourishing graduate program, CPAS encourages research in all aspects of science communication.
-Degrees are offered at all tertiary levels.
-Outreach programs within Australia include workshops for research scientists, science teachers, science and engineering students and science centre personnel, as well as the ANU Shell Questacon Science Circus.
+CPAS conducts research and teaching on topics related to the field of science communication, including focuses on Science, Technology and Society, Responsible Research and Innovation, Science outreach, and Science policy, among others, and offers degrees in science communication in all tertiary levels.
+Outreach programs within Australia include workshops for research scientists, science teachers, policy makers, Non-governmental organization employees, and science centre personnel.
+CPAS also hosts the Popsicule, a research hub dedicated to understanding science imagery and themes present in popular culture and entertainment.

-CPAS has a wide research program dealing with issues at the interface of science and the public.
-Apart from a long-standing agenda of research in science centres, CPAS is concerned with current issues in science, with the communication agendas of scientists, and with effective communication of science concepts.
-The research program is interdisciplinary and contributes to the emerging framework of science communication theory.